bjornite/thesis-tcp-testbed/README.md

 # Analyzing a Theoretically Optimal Capacity-Seeking Congestion Controller

 This document explains how to run the experiments described in our paper "Analyzing a Theoretically Optimal Capacity-Seeking Congestion Controller".

+Link to the paper: https://arxiv.org/abs/2111.00488

 ## Setting up the testbed